bajamircea/bajamircea.github.io/_posts/2018-11-07-maths-history.markdown

 this set contain itself?

-Inconsistencies are also important, based on the assumption that if a formal system can prove both a statement and it's negation, then it's inconsistent, and an inconsistent system can then prove everything, making it useless.
+Inconsistencies are also important, based on the assumption that if a formal system can prove both a statement and its negation, then it's inconsistent, and an inconsistent system can then prove everything, making it useless.

 Enter David Hilbert a highly influential German mathematician that led a